-As a fleet manager, one of your main priorities should be keeping everyone safe.
-This can be done in multiple ways, from what a driver eats, how much they sleep to truck maintenance.
-The best trucking companies like TransWood is here to give you tips on how to keep your fleets safe.
+As a fleet manager, one of your main priorities should be to keep all of your drivers, mechanics and other staff members safe.
+This can be done in multiple ways, from educating truckers on important safety tips to truck maintenance.
+The top trucking organizations like TransWood are here to give you tips on how to keep your fleets safe.

 Fleet safety tips

-One other simple tip is to make sure that the truck is being well-maintained.
-The best trucking companies like TransWood, have all their trucks well-maintained and ready for the road.
+Another simple tip is to make sure that all of your trucks are being well-maintained.
+The best trucking organizations like TransWood, have all their trucks well-maintained and ready for the road.
 There are also apps that can be placed in trucks so drivers can report when there is a needed repair.

 Tips to stay safe on the road